bertvv/github-org-mgmt/README.md

   gitignore_template: ''
 ```

+The value of `gitignore_template` should correspond with one of the templates in the "official" [collection on Github](https://github.com/github/gitignore).

 Next, create a CSV file with two columns containing team names and login names of members.
 The file should have a header row containing "login" and "team".
 Order of rows and columns is irrelevant.

 ```csv